mackenziekbrooks/dci102-f18-humanities-data/Unit 0 /environment.md

 If you're a big note-taker, [Evernote](https://evernote.com) is a great option.
 Available on the web, desktop, or mobile device.

+## File naming conventions
+Warning: I will be a stickler about file naming conventions.
+Not simply because it's annoying to receive 15 documents with the title "Paper 1.docx," but because file names matter a great deal for the kind of work we will do in this class.
+We will be dealing with a lot of files and versions of those files.
+The tools and scripts we will use expect consistency.

+Guidelines:
+* Avoid spaces, use dashes if you must.
+* Include your last name or W&L user name.
+* Format dates as such YYYY-MM-DD to facilitate correct sorting.
+* Be consistent!!!!

 ## Homebrew
 [Homebrew](http://brew.sh/) makes it easy to install various packages on a Mac.
 [Scoop](http://scoop.sh/) is a similar options for Windows.